 This reduced 10% rate is lower than the traditional capital gains rate but be aware that there is a limit on the amount you can claim which is currently capped at £1m over your lifetime.

-How do I qualify for Entrepreneurs’ Relief?
+How do I qualify for Entrepreneurs Relief?

-- You must apply as an individual
+- You must apply as an individual.

-- You will need to have owned your share in the company for at least 12 months before the business ceased trading.
+- You will need to have owned your share in or held office at the company for at least two years before the business ceased trading.